jeanbaptistemora/fluidattacks-universe2/skims/LEGAL.md

 # Licenses

-Below you'll find the applicable licenses to skims and its dependencies:
+Below you'll find the applicable licenses to skims and the software it's build upon.

 ## gitlab-org/advisories-community